fugu-chop/launch_school/README.md

 I'll also time myself for how long I spend (more as a way to keep myself from studying too much!) and log this.
 This isn't meant to be a target of hours spent, but rather to see __where__ I am spending my time - am I using sufficient time to reinforce concepts?

 ## Schedule
-I will attempt to put in 2 hours per weekday, and 8 hours total over the weekend.
-Commitments, commitments.
+~~I will attempt to put in 2 hours per weekday, and 8 hours total over the weekend.
+Commitments, commitments.~~ For the first 4 months of this, 8 hours over the weekend was feasible with lockdown.
+However, with lockdown over, life circumstances have changed and I honestly can't really put in that much time over the weekend and still reset and feel refreshed for the week.
+I still aim to get 18 hours of study over a week - with the remaining two hours done over probably 2 weekdays.